inscight/inscight/docs/bio/anthony_scopatz.rst

 ----
 Anthony Scopatz is a computational scientist and long time Python developer, Anthony holds his BS in Physics from UC Santa Barbara and Ph.D. in Mechanical / Nuclear Engineering from UT Austin.
-As a former Enthought employee he currently is a Postdoctoral Scholar at the University of Chicago in the Astrophysics Department.
-Anthony's research interests revolve around high energy density physics, essential physics modeling of the Nuclear Fuel Cycle, and information theory & entropy.
+A former Enthought employee, he currently is a Postdoctoral Scholar at the FLASH Center at the University of Chicago in the Astrophysics Department.
+Anthony's research interests revolve around high energy density physics, essential physics modeling of the nuclear fuel cycle, and information theory & entropy.
+Anthony has published and spoken at numerous conferences on a variety of science &
-Anthony has published and spoken at numerous conferences on a variety of scientific software development topics.
+software development topics.